luisgarciar/opt-py-cpp/docs/source/index.rst

-The code is available on this `GitHub repository <https://github.com/luisgarciar/simpleopt>`_.
+The code is available at this `GitHub repository <https://github.com/luisgarciar/simpleopt>`_.

 Contents
 --------